FOCUSED ABDOMINAL STRENGTHENING

 • Push-ups, planks and crunches on mats, bosus or balls

-• Strengthen your core and define your abdominal area
+• Strengthen your core and define your abdominal muscles

 • Stabilize your low back and improve your posture